FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/software/2024-10-17-simple-voice-chat.md

 7. (Re)start your server to apply the changes.

 {% endtab %}
 {% tab softwareType Mod %}

-### Prerequisites:

--   Ensure your server is running with either Fabric or Forge or any of their forks (Quilt & NeoForge respectively).
--   Your server must have at least one **unused** extra port or in other words, a forwarded port.
-If you wish to allocate an extra port, please follow our [extra ports](/falix/dashboard/server/extra-port) guide.
--   Make sure players have the mod installed locally.

-### Installation:

-We already have a guide on how to install Simple Voice Chat as well as any other mod in our [Adding Mods](/minecraft/modifications/general/adding-mods) guide.

-## Configuration:

 1. Once again, navigate back to the [File Manager](https://client.falixnodes.net/server/filemanager) by hovering over "Manage", then clicking on "File Manager".